 The virtual tour function projects holographic overlays of BIM and GIS data over a 360-imagery such as Google Maps.
+This feature can be accessed by selecting “Tools”, and then clicking on “360 View”.
 This view will simulate how an area will appear in augmented reality without the device user having to go onsite.

 Once the virtual tour button has been selected, all of the virtual paths and points available for viewing will highlight blue.
 To enter a virtual tour, simply tap the highlighted section you wish to view.

 Under “Tools”, there is also an option to manually adjust your location and viewing direction.
 To adjust your location, this can be done by simply swiping the screen to position the central blue point with your location.
 To adjust the viewing direction, adjust the “bezel” at the bottom of the screen.
 Please note after 8 seconds of inactivity, the adjust screen will be automatically exited.

 Under “Layers”, the user can select which layers they would like to view.
 There is also an added layer called “Field Reports” which includes the real-world findings in the field.
 See Layers for more information.Re-Center

 Tapping this button will re-center the map around the device user’s position.
 The blue dot that represents the device user will return to the center of the screen.

 By pressing this button you will enter the main menu screen.
 See Main Menu.